kapsklok/Space-Invaders/README.md

 * High scores get added to the list twice

-<strike>* Baddies often go off scree, and the player is allowed to do so freely</strike>
+* <strike>Baddies often go off screen, and the player is allowed to do so freely</strike>